Mad-foley/CarCar/README.md

 5. Run `docker compose up`
 6. React interface runs on localhost port 3000.

-## If you encounter an error, try `npm install` docker container named react-1
+## If you encounter an error, try `npm install` in the docker container's terminal named "react-1"